awesome-spark/spark-gotchas/04_dataframe_by_example.md

 ## [(1, 14), (0, 11)]
 ```

-As you can see we had to had evaluate complete lineage.
-If you're not convinced by the numbers you can check Spark UI.
+As you can see we had to had evaluate the complete lineage.
+If you're not convinced by the numbers you can always check the Spark UI.

-Finally we can add schema to make this operation lazy:
+Finally, we can add schema to make this operation lazy:

 ```python
 from pyspark.sql.types import *